Astondo: History

-Because of the period of industrialisation, the hospital of Gorliz was built as residence for the summer.
+During the period of industrialisation in Spain, the hospital of Gorliz was built as a residence for the summer.
 Here we can see the start of the summer break in this place.

-Place to visit
+Tourism

-Astondo has many interesting environments, and because of its gentle climate, makes it one of the most visited places in the Uribe kosta.
-Walking down to the beach, we can see the hospital of Gorliz which at first it was built for the Heliotherapy Sanatorium Marine, founded in 1919.
-At that time, it was so important for the therapy of tuberculosis of children.
-This building was the first of the Iberian Peninsula erected with reinforced concrete.
+Astondo's many interesting environments and gentle climate make it one of the most visited places in the Uribe Kosta.
+Walking down to the beach, one can see the hospital of Gorliz, which was originally built for the Heliotherapy Sanatorium Marine, founded in 1919.
+At that time, it was an important center of treatment of tuberculosis in children.
+The building was also the first in the Iberian Peninsula to be erected with reinforced concrete.